 J.D., Louisiana State University, 1994; B.A., Louisiana State University, 1991 (Cum Laude, Phi Beta Kappa)

 Prof. Mitchell received a B.A. in Political Science from Louisiana State University in 1991, graduating Cum Laude and Phi Beta Kappa.
 After receiving his Juris Doctor from the Paul M. Hebert Law Center at LSU in 1994, he was Staff Attorney at the New Orleans Pro Bono Project.
 Prof. Mitchell came to Loyola in 1997 to direct the Law Clinic's Homeless Outreach Program.
-He also now directs the Pro Bono Program for law students.
+He created a first-of-its kind Technology and Legal Innovation Clinic in 2012 and lectures and presents often on the subject of Law and Technology.
 Prof. Mitchell's teaching experience includes clinical seminars in general criminal defense, DWI defense, and prosecution.

 Prof. Mitchell's has served on the boards of a number of civic organizations, including the New Orleans Mayor's Task Force on Homelessness, Armstrong, Inc. (an organization which helps homeless families), and the Justice and Accountability Center of Louisiana (an organization engaged in criminal justice law reform).
 For the Louisiana State Bar Association, he serves as chairman of the Access to Justice Technology Subcommittee and is a member of the President's Technology Task Force.
 He received the Gillis Long Public Service Award in 2004 and the Legatus Christi Award from the Harry Tompson Center in 2011 for his services to the homeless.
 Prof. Mitchell is also a prolific software developer, having written a number of software programs, most notably ClinicCases, for law school clinics and non-profit agencies